-- Divide the biscuit dough into four pieces and roll one at a time out on a lightly floured surface to a thickness of about 3mm (1/8 inch)
+- Roll the dough out on a lightly floured surface to a thickness of about 1/2cm or 1/4 inch

-- Cut holes in the centres of half of your biscuits using a 2cm (3/4 inch) pastry cutter
+- Cut a hole in the middle of half of your biscuits using a smaller cutter.

-- Allow to cool on the baking sheets for a few moments and then transfer to a wire rack to cool completely
+- Cool on the trays for a minute before transferring to a wire rack to cool completely.